 - 1: Hospitals,

 - 2: Physicians,

 - 3: Skilled nursing,

 - 4: Chiropractic,

 - 5: Podiatry,

-- 6: Behavioral Health,
+- 6: Behavioral Health.

-- 7: Substance Use Disorder treatment facilities,
+- 7: Substance Use Disorder treatment facilities.

-- 8: Alternative medical care,
+- 8: Alternative medical care.

 - 9: Durable medical equipment Providers,

 - 10: Pharmacy,

 - 11: Other service Providers

 - 10.7 Describe the different approaches Applicant takes to monitor the types of providers indicated above in question 10.6 for possible fraudulent activity.

-10.8 If applicable, Applicant must provide an explanation why any provider types not indicated in 10.7 are not typically reviewed for possible fraudulent activity.
+10.8 If applicable, Applicant must provide an explanation why any provider types not indicated in 10.7 are not typically reviewed as being subject to review for possible fraudulent activity are not reviewed.